Silent Hill (film): Concept

 An integral part of the Silent Hill universe is the reality and unreality of the city.
 Silent Hill exists simultaneously in four different variations: the city of the 1970s, Silent Hill in the present, Silent Hill in the fog, and Silent Hill in the darkness.
-Two of the above measurements are based on temporal changes — one represents the city of thirty years ago and is used only in flashbacks, the other displays the current state of the city to which Christopher goes in search of his wife and daughter.
+Two of the above measurements are based on temporal changes – one represents the city of thirty years ago and is used only in flashbacks, the other displays the current state of the city to which Christopher goes in search of his wife and daughter.
 The two remaining dimensions include a foggy day in which Rose searches for her daughter, symbolizing purgatory, and a gloomy day, consisting of enveloping darkness, which is the embodiment of Hell.
 Gans reported that in his work he tried to discover new dimensions of space and time in metaphysical and mystical aspects.
 He stated, "We're not trying to explain everything, as I prefer people to find meaning in this story themselves.
 It is much more pleasant to enjoy the understatement.
 It's kind of a playful invitation to be smart".

 According to executive producer Andrew Mason, Silent Hill is a story of what happens in the moments between death and fate.
 The film talks about people who deny their own fate and therefore fall into the trap of alternate dimensions.
 It "deals with the terror of loneliness, the fear of the dark, the fear of taking responsibility for your own evil side, and the fear of your own fate".
 The game created a sense of constant threat, while the film "seeks to reproduce that experience for a wider audience".

 The film's leitmotif is motherhood, faith and persecution, presented at a symbolic level.
 Motherhood represents a form of the virgin birth.
 In addition to Rose, the key characters in the themes of the dramatic structure are the childless Cybil, Dahlia, and Christabella; the latter of whom lost her child, believing that abandoning motherhood is a blessing for society.
 Gans stated that motherhood in the film is about "Immaculate Conception — motherhood achieved in the noblest way."
 By the time Silent Hill comes to its denouement, which takes place in the sanctuary of the sect, the film turns into a cautionary tale warning against religious fanaticism.
-The director noted that monotheistic religions constantly attacked the idea of femininity, but the film, at the same time, is not moralizing.
+The director noted that monotheistic Abrahamic religions constantly attacked the idea of femininity, but the film, at the same time, is not moralizing.